 us.
 Now, I know well from my experience, that last statement might be

-hard to grasp and to accept.
+hard to grasp and to accept as a beginner Christian.
 But I maintain that the fact of the matter is:

 the Bible explains to us ‘who’ God is, what he wants of us and how we can walk through life with him to our benefit.